 What’s in the name?

-Andy was born into a racing and breeding family as the son of John Augustine, a colourful owner and breeder in the Victorian racing and breeding scene.
+Andrew Augustine was born into a racing and breeding family as the son of John Augustine, a colourful owner and breeder in the Victorian racing and breeding scene.

-When Snippets was put through the first ever Magic Millions Yearling Sale in 1986 the astute judges overlooked him.
-Free of Star Kingdom blood and looking a little bit rough around the edges the yearling did not reach the reserve of $30,000 set by John Augustine.
+When Snippets was put through the first ever Magic Millions Yearling Sale in 1986, the astute judges overlooked him.
+Free of Star Kingdom blood and looking a little bit rough around the edges, the yearling did not reach the reserve of $30,000 set by John Augustine.

 Andy Augustine pictured with inaugural Magic Millions trophy won by Snippets.